coolchigi/coolchigi/README.md

 <!-- - 👨‍💻 All of my projects are available at [https://chi.me](#) -->

-- 💬 Ask me about **Cloud Computing, MERN Stack, Serverless Architecture,**
+- 💬 Ask me about **Cloud Computing, MERN Stack, Serverless Architecture or anything related to tech**

 <!-- - 📫 How to reach me **** -->